 Highly detailed and textured pieces will be more difficult to polish because of surface variations.
-To polish these, I recommend using a very soft toothbrush with the silver polish to allow cleaning of small crevices.
-After polishing, you can remove excess polish by rinsing the jewelry in water and then washing the piece in with a gentle detergent followed by a final water rinse.
+To polish these, I recommend using a very soft toothbrush with the cream silver polish to allow cleaning of small crevices.
+After polishing, you can remove excess polish by rinsing the jewelry in water and then washing the piece with a gentle detergent followed by a final water rinse.

 The gold-plated materials, however, should not be vigorously polished as the plating is likely to wear off over time.
 The gold-plated materials are much less susceptible to tarnishing and will probably never need to be polished except with a soft cloth to remove fingerprints.

 All of the jewelry should be protected from impact against hard surfaces as this can cause scratching.